 Moses crosses the Red Sea

-11 They said to Moses, “Was it because there were no graves in Egypt that you brought us to the desert to die?
-What have you done to us by bringing us out of Egypt?
-12 Didn't we say to you in Egypt, ‘Leave us alone; let us serve the Egyptians'?
-It would have been better for us to serve the Egyptians than to die in the desert!”
+14:10 As Pharaoh approached, the Israelis looked up, and there were the Egyptians bearing down on them!
+Extremely frightened, the Israelis cried out to the LORD.
+11 They also told Moses, “Was it because there were no graves in Egypt that you took us out to die in the desert?
+What have you done to us, by bringing us out of Egypt?
+12 Is this not what we told you in Egypt, when we said, ‘Leave us alone!’ and ‘Let us serve the Egyptians!’?
+Indeed, it would have been better for us to serve the Egyptians than to die in the desert!”

-13 Moses answered the people, "Do not be afraid.
-Stand firm and you will see the deliverance the LORD will bring you today.
-The Egyptians you see today you will never see again.
-14 The LORD will fight for you; you need only to be still.”
+13 Moses told the people, “Don’t be afraid!
+Stand still and watch how the LORD will deliver you today, because you will never again see the Egyptians whom you’re looking at today.
+14 The LORD will fight for you while you keep still.”

-15 Then the LORD said to Moses, “Why are you crying out to me?
-Tell the Israelites to move on.
-16 Raise your staff and stretch out your hand over the sea to divide the water so that the Israelites can go through the sea on dry ground.
-17 I will harden the hearts of the Egyptians so that they will go in after them.
-And I will gain glory through Pharaoh and all his army, through his chariots and his horsemen.
-18 The Egyptians will know that I am the LORD when I gain glory through Pharaoh, his chariots and his horsemen.”
+15 Then the LORD told Moses, “Why are you crying out to me?
+Tell the Israelis to move out!
+16 You are to raise your staff, stretch out your hand over the sea, and divide it, so the Israelis may go into the middle of the sea on dry land.
+17 Even now I’m hardening the heart of the Egyptians so they’ll go after the Israelis.
+Then I’ll receive honor by means of Pharaoh and all his army, his chariots, and his horsemen.
+18 Then the Egyptians will know that I am the LORD when I receive honor by means of Pharaoh, his chariots, and his horsemen.”

-19 Then the angel of God, who had been traveling in front of Israel's army, withdrew and went behind them.
-The pillar of cloud also moved from in front and stood behind them, 20 coming between the armies of Egypt and Israel.
-Throughout the night the cloud brought darkness to the one side and light to the other side; so neither went near the other all night long.
+19 Then the angel of God, who was going in front of the camp of Israel, moved behind them.
+The pillar of cloud also moved from in front of them and stood behind them, 20 coming between the camp of the Egyptians and the camp of Israel.
+The cloud remained there even in the darkness, illuminating the night, so that the one side did not come near the other all night.

-21 Then Moses stretched out his hand over the sea, and all that night the LORD drove the sea back with a strong east wind and turned it into dry land.
-The waters were divided, 22 and the Israelites went through the sea on dry ground, with a wall of water on their right and on their left.and
+21 Then Moses stretched out his hand over the sea, and the LORD caused the water to retreat by a strong east wind all night, turning the sea into dry land.
+As the waters were divided, 22 the Israelis went into the middle of the sea on dry land, and the waters formed a wall for them on their right and on their left.

 Where they crossed the Red Sea is an interesting point.